webpack/webpack/CONTRIBUTING.md

 ## Discussions

-Gitters is only for small questions.
-To discuss in long a subject, please send on gitters a link to your forum or blog.
+Gitter is only for small questions.
+To discuss in long a subject, please send on Gitter a link to your forum or blog.